NipunAgarwal16/Testing-Realtime-Robustness-of-ROS-in-Autonomous-Driving/README.md

-# SAURUSS: IoT & 3D Project
+# SAURUSS: Testing Realtime Robustness of ROS in Autonomous Driving

 ## WHAT IS IT?
 **SAURUSS** stands for: **S**mart **A**utonomous **U**AV **R**ecognizer for **U**niversal **S**urveillance **S**ystem and it is a fully autonomous surveillance system that uses a drone and sensors to search and spot intruders over a perimeter.